idadencker/STANDBY/README.md

 To Do:

-1. continue on cleaning the json files
+1. continue on cleaning ALL the json files in first_round_json (done in the cleaning_test.qmd file)
-    - make ‘main_post’ column
-    - Make ‘week’ column
-    - Make ‘subcomment’ column
-    - Make ‘group’ column
-    - Make ‘municipality’ column
-    - test: loop through all files
-2. Make a new script with cleaned and neat code
-    - loop through all files
+    - making sure all files are cleaned correctly
+    - check municipality: must be no NA’s
+        - OBS: Metin Lindved Aytin er både MeAy og MeLi filer!!!

-3. check up on compliance and html conversion
+1. check up on compliance and html conversion
+    - Make ‘compliance’ column, figure out how?
     - did the ‘intervention’ comment go through in all files it is supposed to be present?
     - Check the RA coded compliance sheet
     - search for NÅR DU OPLEVER FJENDTLIGE KOMMENTARER: SIG FRA, ANMELD, STØT OP in folder

-    - OBS: Metin Lindved Aytin er både MeAy og MeLi filer!!!
-4. analysis
+2. analysis
     - import final csv file containing all comments to python
     - apply rec-nition model to ‘text’ column: produces binary class
         - Try other types of sentiment extraction on ‘text’
-    - do modelling (multi-level) and visualisation of ‘sentiment’ based on different conditions
+    - do modelling (multi-level) and visualisation of ‘sentiment’ based on different conditions (in R?)
         - How is ‘sentiment’ of comments based on different conditions
         - i.e can x (e.g. kommune, offentlig/privat, n_reactions) predict sentiment of comments
         - see ‘Research question(s)’ page